Leviticus 13:24-28

 The priest must distinguish between a harmless burn scar and a skin disease that brings ritual impurity.

-24 “Or when the body has a burn from fire on its skin, and the raw flesh of the burn becomes a bright spot, reddish-white, or white,
+24 When there is a burn on someone’s skin and the raw area of the burn becomes reddish-white or white,

-25 then the priest shall examine it; and behold, if the hair in the bright spot has turned white, and its appearance is deeper than the skin, it is leprosy.
-It has broken out in the burning, and the priest shall pronounce him unclean.
-It is the plague of leprosy.
+25 the priest must examine it.
+If the hair in the spot has turned white and the spot appears to be deeper than the skin, it is a disease that has broken out in the burn.
+The priest must pronounce him unclean; it is a diseased infection.

-26 But if the priest examines it, and behold, there is no white hair in the bright spot, and it isn’t deeper than the skin, but has faded, then the priest shall isolate him seven days.
+26 But if the priest examines it and there is no white hair in the spot, and it is not beneath the skin but has faded, the priest shall isolate him for seven days.

-28 If the bright spot stays in its place, and hasn’t spread in the skin, but is faded, it is the swelling from the burn, and the priest shall pronounce him clean, for it is the scar from the burn.
+28 But if the spot is unchanged and has not spread on the skin but has faded, it is a swelling from the burn, and the priest is to pronounce him clean; for it is only the scar from the burn.

 The priest must distinguish between a harmless burn scar and a skin disease that brings ritual impurity.